8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/concepts/content.md

 For example, as of this writing, I’m operating a variation on what is sometimes called the VTSAX and chill approach.
 In short, this approach asks us to increase income while reducing expenses and investing the difference in a total stock market index fund (specifically [VTSAX](https://investor.vanguard.com/mutual-funds/profile/VTSAX)) and hold on for the ride.
 As the cost per share of the index fund goes up, we are constantly buying in at the higher price; thereby, increasing our average cost basis.
 When the cost per share goes down, we are buying low.
 In no case are we selling or divesting to something else.
 (For details on what I’m doing, check out the [personal finances](/experiences/finances/) area.

 Mutual funds are internally rebalanced on a regular basis.
 You should be able to see the rebalancing strategy by examining the prospectus for the index fund.
-When the index fund is rebalanced, it can impact your tax liability; this is why some people want to avoid investing directly in index funds and may, instead, invest in [.exchange traded funds](ETFs) so they can have more control over the tax implications.
+When the index fund is rebalanced, it can impact your tax liability; this is why some people want to avoid investing directly in mutual funds (indexed or otherwise) and may, instead, invest in [.exchange traded funds](ETFs) so they can have more control over the tax implications.

-Rebalancing is resetting the allocations of a portfolios to a specific target amount (or close to it.)
+Rebalancing is resetting the allocations of a portfolio to a specific target amount (or close to it).
 Rebalancing can be accomplished by purchasing a specific asset to increase its allocation; often done when in accumulation mode.
 It can also be done by selling a specific asset to decrease its allocation; often during drawdown.
 Or you can do both by selling something with a high allocation and purchasing something with a low allocation; often done at a specific time or when a certain event has occurred.

-Rebalancing requires establishing targets for more than on asset type.
+Rebalancing requires establishing targets for more than one asset type.
 If you only have cash, no rebalancing is possible.
 If you have more than one security, on the other hand, rebalancing using either of the three methods becomes possible.

 ## Owning equity shares versus funds